 Statement No. 84, Fiduciary Activities, which is intended to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 In addition, this statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.

 Statement No. 90, Majority Equity Interests - An Amendment of GASB Statements No. 14 and No. 61, is intended to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.

-Statement No. 93, Replacement of Interbank Offered Rates, the primary provision of which is intended to address accounting and financial reporting implications that result from the replacement of an interbank offered rate as an appropriate benchmark interest rate.
+The portion of Statement No. 93, Replacement of Interbank Offered Rates, which is intended to address accounting and financial reporting implications that result from the replacement of an interbank offered rate as an appropriate benchmark interest rate.
+The implementation of this statement had no financial impact on the Fund's net position or results of operations.

-Effective for the year ending June 30, 2022, the Agency will adopt the following GASB statements:
+Future Adoption of New Accounting Pronouncements: Effective for the year ending June 30, 2022, the Agency will adopt the following GASB statements: